Before I go into the story about how I got my first online marketing job, I’d like to give a shout out to Skillshare.

 I asked him if he would take a quick look at the performance on my Adwords-campaign for my mother’s health-care store.

-He had a look and to my surprise he actually thought I had done a pretty descent piece of work.
+He had a look and to my surprise, he actually thought I had done a pretty decent piece of work.